 Changes to Liquidity Facility Agreement

-Except as the Senior Agent until the Senior Discharge Date has previously consented, neither the Borrower nor the Liquidity Provider will amend, vary, waive, supplement or allow to be superseded any provision of the Liquidity Facility Agreement (or give any waiver, release or consent having the same commercial effect) in a manner whereby the ranking and/or subordination arrangements provided for in this Deed are adversely affected (as to which a certificate of the Senior Agent acting reasonably and in good faith shall be conclusive).
+(i) Until the Senior Discharge Date, except as the Majority Senior Creditors and the Majority Subordinated Lenders have previously consented (but, if the Majority Senior Creditors give their consent and the Majority Subordinated Lenders refuse their consent, the views of the Majority Senior Creditors shall prevail and the consent shall be treated as given) and (ii) after the Senior Discharge Date, except as the Majority Subordinated Lenders have previously consented, neither the Borrower nor the Liquidity Provider will amend, vary, waive, supplement or allow to be superseded any provision of the Liquidity Facility Agreement (or give any waiver, release or consent having the same commercial effect) in a manner whereby the ranking and/or subordination arrangements provided for in this Deed are adversely affected (as to which a certificate of the Senior Agent or, as the case may be, the Majority Subordinated Lenders acting reasonably and in good faith shall be conclusive).

 Changes to Inter-Group Material Contracts

-Except as the Senior Agent until the Senior Discharge Date has previously consented, neither the Borrower nor any Counterparty will amend, vary or supplement or allow to be superseded any provision of the Inter-Group Material Contracts (or give any waiver, release or consent having the same commercial effect) in a manner whereby the ranking and/or subordination arrangements provided for in this Deed are adversely affected (as to which a certificate of the Senior Agent acting reasonably and in good faith shall be conclusive).
+(i) Until the Senior Discharge Date, except as the Majority Senior Creditors and the Majority Subordinated Lenders have previously consented (but, if the Majority Senior Creditors give their consent and the Majority Subordinated Lenders refuse their consent, the views of the Majority Senior Creditors shall prevail and the consent shall be treated as given) and (ii) after the Senior Discharge Date, except as the Majority Subordinated Lenders have previously consented, neither the Borrower nor any Counterparty will amend, vary or supplement or allow to be superseded any provision of the Inter-Group Material Contracts (or give any waiver, release or consent having the same commercial effect) in a manner whereby the ranking and/or subordination arrangements provided for in this Deed are adversely affected (as to which a certificate of the Senior Agent or, as the case may be, the Majority Subordinated Lenders acting reasonably and in good faith shall be conclusive).

 Changes to Standby Facility Agreement

-Except as the Senior Agent until the Senior Discharge Date has previously consented, neither the Borrower nor the Standby Provider will amend, vary or supplement or allow to be superseded any provision of the Standby Facility Agreement (or give any waiver, release or consent having the same commercial effect) in a manner whereby the ranking and/or subordination arrangements provided for in this Deed are adversely affected (as to which a certificate of the Senior Agent acting reasonably and in good faith shall be conclusive).
+(i) Until the Senior Discharge Date, except as the Majority Senior Creditors and the Majority Subordinated Lenders have previously consented (but, if the Majority Senior Creditors give their consent and the Majority Subordinated Lenders refuse their consent, the views of the Majority Senior Creditors shall prevail and the consent shall be treated as given) and (ii) after the Senior Discharge Date, except as the Majority Subordinated Lenders have previously consented, neither the Borrower nor the Standby Provider will amend, vary or supplement or allow to be superseded any provision of the Standby Facility Agreement (or give any waiver, release or consent having the same commercial effect) in a manner whereby the ranking and/or subordination arrangements provided for in this Deed are adversely affected (as to which a certificate of the Senior Agent or, as the case may be, the Majority Subordinated Lenders acting reasonably and in good faith shall be conclusive).

 Changes to Subordinated Debt Documents